genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/09_audit.md

 The `id` parameter indicates the id of the newly created audit table, and will need to be different from any other table id.

-As we are using the GPAL event handlers, this is sufficient to enable auditing on this table.
-A new table is created by the name of the original table, with the **_AUDIT** suffix added to the end.
-In this instance that would be the **TRADE_AUDIT** table.
+As we are using the GPAL Event Handlers, this is sufficient to enable auditing on this table.
+A new table is created with the name of the original table, plus the **_AUDIT** suffix.
+In this instance, that would be the **TRADE_AUDIT** table.

 ### Updating the state machine to use auditing

 Next you need to extend the insert, and modify methods in the **TradeStateMachine.kt** file.
-Specifically, each method must be have a second option so that the method signature uses the **AsyncMultiEntityReadWriteGenericSupport** parameter and the `internalState.withTransaction(transaction) { }` code block.
+Specifically, each method must be have a second option, so that the method signature uses the **AsyncMultiEntityReadWriteGenericSupport** parameter and the `internalState.withTransaction(transaction) { }` code block.
 For example:

 ```kotlin {2,5,10,12,20,23}
     suspend fun insert(